 Dental emergencies can take place in an instant, leaving people of all ages frightened and in pain.
 Unfortunately, a hospital emergency room may not always be the best place to go when you need urgent dental care.

-At Nawrocki Dental, we know that prompt treatment is the best way to alleviate discomfort and give your teeth the best chances of survival – that’s why Dr. Gary Nawrocki welcomes in urgent cases as soon as possible.
+At Nawrocki Dental, we know that prompt treatment is the best way to alleviate discomfort and give your teeth the best chances of survival – that’s why Dr. Gary Nawrocki, your emergency dentist in Cocoa Beach, welcomes in urgent cases as soon as possible.
 If you or a family member is experiencing an emergency situation, contact our Cocoa Beach, FL office right away for assistance.
 Our team also sees patients from Merritt Island, FL and other surrounding areas.

 Of course, sometimes it’s difficult or outright impossible to reach the dentist’s office right away.
 Here are some helpful first-aid tips for how to handle the most common dental emergencies we see:

 The sooner the tooth can be placed back into its original socket, the better chances are that the natural tissue will be able to support it once more.
-In fact, if Dr. Nawrocki is able to see you within 30 minutes of when the tooth is lost, then he may be able to reimplant your tooth.
+In fact, if Dr. Nawrocki is able to see you within an hour of the tooth being lost, then he may be able to reimplant your tooth.

 Once you’ve lost your restoration, it’s likely that the affected tooth will become more sensitive.
-You can try using denture adhesive, toothpaste or lip balm to hold the filling or crown in place.
-If this doesn’t work, then keep the restoration in a safe and cool place, because there’s a chance that Dr. Nawrocki will be able to reinsert it once you arrive for an appointment.
+You can try using denture adhesive, toothpaste, or lip balm to hold the filling or crown in place.
+If this doesn’t work, then keep the restoration in a safe and cool place, because there’s a chance that Dr. Nawrocki will be able to reattach it once you arrive at our office.
 If new decay is present in the tooth, our team will treat it and then create a new crown or filling.